Highlights from the Ratings and Financial Report for Tyson Foods Inc. (TSN)

-Tyson Foods Inc. (NYSE:TSN) went up by 8.69% from its latest closing price compared to the recent 1-year high of $81.79.
-The company’s stock price has collected 7.74% of gains in the last five trading sessions.
-The Wall Street Journal reported 10 hours ago that Tyson Says Labor, Grain Costs Boost Meat Prices
+Tyson Foods Inc. (NYSE:TSN) went up by 2.34% from its latest closing price compared to the recent 1-year high of $81.79.
+The company’s stock price has collected 15.17% of gains in the last five trading sessions.
+MarketWatch.com reported on 08/14/21 that McDonald’s, NBCUniversal tell employees to get vaccinated before returning to work

 Is It Worth Investing in Tyson Foods Inc. (NYSE :TSN) Right Now?